About us

 Blake Stroncek

-Board Member, Actor, & Music Director
+Board Member, Actor, & Assistant Director

-Blake Stroncek is a veteran of the stage, having been a part of over 30 productions with various troupes.
+Blake Stroncek is a veteran of the stage, having been a part of over 45 productions with various troupes.
 Blake has been involved with KCTP since 2019 and joined the Board of Directors in 2023.
 You will most often see him performing onstage, however, he is also very active behind the scenes, assisting with music, staging, and whatever organizational tasks may need an extra hand.
 Blake fervently loves the Kennedale community and can trace his family history in town all the way back to 1858!

 Danny & Kara Lynn Greenfield

-Board Members
+Board Members & Actors

 Danny & Kara Lynn Greenfield are pillars of the Kennedale community and a shining example of the values KCTP espouses.
 Danny served as principle at James A. Arthur for over two decades, where he routinely appeared in cameo roles in all of Linda Graddy’s shows.
 Kara Lynn could always be found close behind, working behind the scenes to help out with anything and everything Danny and Linda might need.
 Danny and Kara Lynn, now retired, spend most of their time with their grandchildren, however, they are never far away and always there to help KCTP with whatever might be needed.